FERPA 101: Understanding the Rights and Responsibilities of Schools

 Understanding and adhering to FERPA guidelines is indispensable for protecting student privacy and fulfilling legal obligations within educational institutions.
 As a result, it is imperative for parents and eligible students to be apprised of their rights concerning education records.
 They also need to know the proper recourse for addressing any concerns regarding privacy violations.

-At Hager Law Firm, our commitment is to defend the rights of students and parents alike.
+At Hager Law, our commitment is to defend the rights of students and parents alike.
 We also offer expert legal counsel and representation to ensure that their privacy rights under FERPA are safeguarded and upheld.

 Should you have any questions or require assistance with FERPA-related matters, please feel free to contact us at (903) 466-0001.
 Protecting your rights and your child’s privacy remains our paramount priority.